How Much Do You Charge For Camp?

 1. Do You Have A Plan For Families Who Can’t Afford Camp?

 Over the years, I have had parents who just couldn’t afford camp.
 It didn’t matter how inexpensive it was there wasn’t money in the budget for basketball camp.
 My stance has always been that I will take a hit on the bottom line if it means I get kids in the gym.
-This was true when I ran my own private camps and now as I run my basketball programs youth basketball camps.
+This was true when I ran my private camps and now as I run my basketball programs youth basketball camps.
 If a parent ever brought up cost as a reason their child couldn’t attend camp I removed the barrier.
 At different times I’ve asked, “How much could you afford?” and at other times I’ve said, “Don’t worry about it, just bring them to camp.”
 You’ll have to decide what works best for you.

 2. What About Families With Multiple Kids?